Offline Deployment

 kubectl -n launcher rollout restart deploy launcher

-# Modify the network mode of ingress, add to ingress deployment
+# Modify the network method of ingress, add to ingress deployment

 hostNetwork: true